RamTex/robot/README.md

 ## Starting
 There are two ways to start the application.
+The program is very strict and cares about uppercase and lowercase.
 1) Interactive

-   Parsing the user input.
-The program is very strict and cares about uppercase and lowercase.
+   Parsing the user input from keyboard as stdin.

     ```
     cd robot